 - Saute till all liquid evaporates.

-- Turn off the gas and serve hot with soup or any meal.
+- Turn off the heat and serve hot with soup or any meal.

 Here I would request you to read other posts like mushroom matar masala, paneer tikka masala, gatte ki sabzi, palak paneer.
 Also read matar paneer curry, dum aloo, bagara baingan, lauki kofta curry, malai kofta curry, shaam savera curry.